 Harsh is a graduate of Marquette University, where he earned a bachelor’s degree in electrical engineering.
 He holds numerous U.S. patents in the field of medical imaging and instrumentation.
 In 2008, Harsh was elected to the American Institute for Medical and Biological Engineering College of Fellows for his significant contributions to the medical and biological engineering field.

 Alexander Tokman joined ENDRA’s board of directors in 2008.
+He is currently CEO-In-Residence at the Allen Institute for Artificial Intelligence (AI2).
 From 2006 to 2017 he served as president, chief executive officer and a director of Microvision, Inc., a publicly traded laser beam scanning projection and imaging company.

 Previously, Tokman completed a 10+ year tenure as an executive with GE Healthcare, where he led several global businesses, most recently as a general manager of its Global Molecular Imaging and Radiopharmacy multi-technology business unit from 2003 to 2005.
 Between 1995 and 2003, Tokman served in various leadership roles at GE Healthcare, where he led the definition and successful commercialization of several product segments, including PET/CT, which generated over $500 million of revenue within the first three years of its launch.
 From 1989 to 1995, Mr. Tokman served as development programs lead and a head of industry and regional development at Tracor Applied Sciences.